 - Contribute to developing a culture of philanthropy at Pride Foundation by incorporating friend and community-centric fundraising as appropriate throughout work.

 The ideal candidate will bring a mix of the below skills, experiences, and competencies.
 Pride Foundation believes that skills are gained from a variety of avenues, including through lived experience, paid work, volunteer, or unpaid experiences, and both traditional and non-traditional education and work.

-- Meaningful commitment to Pride Foundation’s mission and to building a racially just, equitable, and inclusive environment through all levels of the organization.
+- Commitment to Pride Foundation’s mission and to building a racially just, equitable, and inclusive culture through all levels of the organization.

-- Understanding and experience working on issues related to intersectional social justice (including racial, LGTBQ+, gender, disability, economic, and/or reproductive justice).
+- Understanding and experience working on issues related to intersectional social justice, including racial, LGBTQ+, gender, disability, economic, and/or reproductive justice.

 While not required, these are additional skills and experiences we are looking for in candidates:

-- Experience working with BIPOC Transgender, Nonbinary, Intersex, and Two-Spirit communities on legislative campaigns in Alaska, Idaho, Montana, Oregon, or Washington, and/or across rural, small town, and urban areas.
+- Experience working with communities in the geographical region of Alaska, Idaho, Montana, Oregon, and Washington, and/or across rural, small town, and urban areas.

 Location and Position Details